diehlpk/diehlpk.github.io/_posts/blog/2015-08-04-hpx-fedora.md

 make -j
 make install
 {% endhighlight %}
-Add the library path of HPX to ldconfig
+Add the library path of HPX to ldconfig.
+Note you have to change the path depending on 32bit or 64bit
 {% highlight bash  %}
 sudo echo /opt/hpx/lib > /etc/ld.so.conf.d/hpx.conf
 sudo ldconfig